-Building for a Healthy Life (previously Building for Life 12) is the industry standard for the design of new housing developments.
+Building for a Healthy Life is the industry standard for the design of new housing developments.
 It contains guidance on: Integrated Neighbourhoods; Distinctive Places; and Streets for All.
 The standards promote our vision of a community with a distinctive local tradition, which encourages people to socialise and walk or cycle for many of their everyday needs, rather than always using the car.
 Over 80% of those consulted agreed that the Plan should require new builds to adhere to the Building for Life quality standards.